Knulpinette/42_04_minirt/README.md

 * run `make`
 * run `./minirt scenes/ANY_SCENE` (it might take a few seconds to generate the image)

+> #### Note <br>
+> Makefile should work on Linux and MacOS, but it has a different setup if the mlx is installed locally in linux.
+You can comment uncomment the appropriate INCLUDES and MLX_LIB lines in the Makefile depending on your situation. <br>
+> I did this project before the network switched to Linux so it works on my own linux on which I've installed the [mlx Linux](https://github.com/42Paris/minilibx-linux) following [these instructions](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html#compilation-on-linux).
+I think there is a way to use a new minilibX: hit me up if you have the links and want me to update it.

 ## The Starter Kit 🛠️

 When you haven't done maths for 10 years, diving into miniRT as a refresher project is brutal.
 It is however not impossible - and really cool to realise you would have loved maths if you had realised all the amazing things it could be used for when you were young.